atulguptag/auth-frontend/README.md

 ## 📜 License

-Go-Auth-App is licensed under the [MIT License](LICENSE).
+auth-frontend is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this project with proper attribution.